 siteobject for loading the various types of content in your site repository, starting with custom plugins in the

-- Plugins are then granted the ability to generate new content programmatically and define other features such as Liquid tags (aka “shortcodes”).
-This is the point when you’d create blog posts, collection documents, etc. from data provided by an external API for example.
+- Plugins are then granted the ability to generate new content programmatically and define other features such as Liquid tags or Ruby helpers (aka “shortcodes”).
+This is the point when you’d create blog posts and other resources from data provided by an external API for example.

 - Once plugins (if any) have loaded, Bridgetown starts systematically reading in files from the source folder (typically

 - Once all of the data structures for the entire website are in place, Bridgetown renders all relevant content objects to prepare them for final output.
-This is when documents are placed within layouts, Front Matter variables are made available to templates, any Liquid tags and filters are processed, formats like Markdown are converted to HTML, and generally everything is finalized in its proper output format (HTML, JSON, images, PDFs, etc.).
+This is when Front Matter variables are made available to templates, any Liquid or Ruby templates are processed, formats like Markdown are converted to HTML, resources are placed within layout templates, and generally everything is finalized in its proper output format (HTML, JSON, images, PDFs, etc.).

 - The final step is to write everything to the destination folder (typically

 output).
 If all has gone well, that folder will contain a complete, fully-functioning website which can be deployed to any basic HTTP web server.